 Longline vessels fishing for tuna or swordfish in New Zealand fishery waters are required to use tori lines, and may only set their lines at night unless using approved line weighting.
-New Zealand longline vessels fishing on the high seas south of 30°S must use two mitigation measures as specified in CMM2012-07 (which replaces CMM 2007-04).
-New Zealand longline vessels have been provided with turtle dehooking equipment.
+New Zealand longline vessels fishing on the high seas south of 30°S must use two mitigation measures as specified in CMM2018-03.
+New Zealand longline vessels have been provided with turtle de-hooking equipment.
 As the purse seine fishery in New Zealand fishery waters is based on free schools of skipjack, bycatch is minimal (about 1% by mass).
 No interactions with non-fish bycatch (e.g. seabirds, turtles, and marine mammals) have been observed in the purse seine fishery.

 New Zealand has an Observer Programme and two active domestic port sampling programmes for highly migratory species.
-In 2014, 27% of the longline effort (hooks) was observed, and almost 10% of the New Zealand purse seine sets were observed.
+In 2018, 13% of the longline effort (hooks) was observed, and more than 36% of the New Zealand domestic purse seine sets were observed.
 A considerable amount of research is directed at tunas, tuna-like and bycatch species in New Zealand.
 Fishers and fish receivers are required to furnish returns (monthly reports) to the Ministry for Primary Industries.
 New Zealand has four data collection systems in place to collect catch and effort data.
 New Zealand also has a system for collecting information on non-fish bycatch from fishers.